Embassy 49th Street Theatre

-The theater’s first production was not a hit and its first decade or so in operation, the Punch and Judy managed to have just a couple of modest successes.
+The theatre’s first production was not a hit and its first decade or so in operation, the Punch and Judy managed to have just a couple of modest successes.

-In 1926, Hopkins had the theater renamed for himself, and the theater slowly became a bit more successful.
-A handful of long runs lasted into the early 1930’s, but with the Depression, Hopkins was no longer able to keep the tiny house open any longer – at least not with legitimate performances.
-The theater’s final live act was in spring of 1932.
+In 1926, Hopkins had the theatre renamed for himself, and the theatre slowly became a bit more successful.
+A handful of long runs lasted into the early-1930’s, but with the Depression, Hopkins was no longer able to keep the tiny house open any longer – at least not with legitimate performances.
+The theatre’s final live act was in spring of 1932.

-In 1933, Hopkins started to lease out his self-named theater as a movie house.
+In 1933, Hopkins started to lease out his self-named theatre as a movie house.
 A year later, the name was changed to the Westminster Cinema, and screened British films only.
 In 1936, it became the World Theatre, showing foreign films.
-After WWII, it was showing a mix of foreign and second-run features.
+After World War II, it was showing a mix of foreign and second-run features.

-By the 1960s, the area around the World Theatre had taken a turn for the worse, and many of its neighboring theaters started to show adult films to stay in business.
-The World followed suit in 1972, with the New York City premiere of the notorious “Deep Throat”.
+By the 1960’s, the area around the World Theatre had taken a turn for the worse, and many of its neighboring theatre’s started to show adult films to stay in business.
+The World Theatre followed suit in 1972, with the New York City premiere of the notorious “Deep Throat”.

-When it was discovered that one of the area’s best-known porno theaters was owned by the respected Rockefeller Group in 1982, the World closed down and was taken over by Embassy Theatres, which renamed it the Embassy 49th Street and cleaned things up in a big way – opening with a Walt Disney picture!
+When it was discovered that one of the area’s best-known porno theatres was owned by the respected Rockefeller Group in 1982, the World Theatre closed down and was taken over by Embassy Theatres, which renamed it the Embassy 49th Street Theatre and cleaned things up in a big way – opening with a Walt Disney picture!

-The Embassy was demolished in 1987, to make way for the Holiday Inn Crowne Plaza, despite the fact that its charming and unique original Elizabethan-style decor was still mostly intact and in fair shape inside.
+The Embassy was demolished later in 1987, to make way for the Holiday Inn Crowne Plaza, despite the fact that its charming and unique original Elizabethan-style décor was still mostly intact and in fair shape inside.